Whether it’s because you’ve a Windows PC you use at work.

 Or you reformat the drive as I have led you through in the article.

-The version of the Western Digital external drive sold in a ‘For Mac’ guise does not work on Windows.
+The version of the Western Digital external storage sold in a ‘For Mac’ guise does not work on Windows.
 Not without some third party software or without reformatting.
-Why?

 To share that drive between a Mac and Windows PC you need software.
 Software that translates HFS+ into something the PC can understand.

 You can take a look at the software options in my article.

 Or follow the steps in this article to reformat the drive to ExFAT.

 3. How To Open WD My Passport For Mac On Windows?